Skip to content

 The codebase is an asset.
 The subscriptions are rent.
 Year three of a SaaS-only stack leaves you with a renewed contract and zero negotiating room.
 Year three of a composable custom stack leaves you with a working app, ten upgrades shipped, and the option to swap any rented piece in a week.

-Real example: replacing a stitched SaaS stack in 6 weeks
+Real example: replacing a stitched SaaS stack

 The buy total: about €60,000 to €100,000 per year.
 That covers the form-builder tier needed for logic, the PDF tool's per-document price, CRM seats, Zapier task volume, and the engineer-hours to keep two-way sync alive.
 Plus a brittle product the moment any vendor changed their API.